Lectures and Concerts

 The Committee supports applications that

-To apply for funding through the Lectures and Concerts Committee, please submit an application as an email attachment to email@example.com.
-Questions regarding the application process should be addressed to the Tony Sprague, (Events and Summer Programs, ext.3423).
+To apply for funding through the Lectures and Concerts Committee, please submit an application as a PDF attachment to firstname.lastname@example.org.
+The PDF should be one document that has both the application and the speaker's C.V.
+No other formats will be accepted.

 The Committee strongly encourages applicants to plan their events well in advance and discourages retroactive applications.
 The committee will give precedence to applications for events scheduled at least a month in the future.
 The April deadline is reserved for events in the subsequent (fall) semester or beyond.
 Applications for events that have already occurred may not receive funding.